 (6) Within 90 days before the effective parole release date interview, the commission shall send written notice to the sentencing judge of any inmate who has been scheduled for an effective parole release date interview.
 If the sentencing judge is no longer serving, the notice must be sent to the chief judge of the circuit in which the offender was sentenced.
-The chief judge may designate any circuit judge within the circuit to act in the place of the sentencing judge.
-Within 30 days after receipt of the commission's notice, the sentencing judge, or the designee, shall send to the commission notice of objection to parole release, if the judge objects to such release.
+The chief judge may designate any circuit judge within the circuit to act in the place of the sentencing judge, or the designee, shall send to the commission notice of objection to parole release, if the judge objects to such release.
 If there is objection by the judge, such objection may constitute good cause in exceptional circumstances as described in s.
 947.173, and the commission may schedule a subsequent review within 2 years, extending the presumptive parole release date beyond that time.
 However, for an inmate who has been:

-(a) Convicted of murder or attempted murder;
+1. Convicted of murder or attempted murder;

-(b) Convicted of sexual battery or attempted sexual battery; or the commission may schedule a subsequent review under this subsection once every $\underline{7}$ 5 years, extending the presumptive parole release date beyond that time if the commission finds that it is not reasonable to expect that parole would be granted at a review during the following years and states the bases for the finding in writing.
-For any inmate who is within 7 years of his or her release date, the commission may schedule a subsequent review prior to the $\underline{7-year}$ 5 year schedule.
+2. Convicted of sexual battery or attempted sexual battery; or the commission may schedule a subsequent review under this subsection once every 5 years, extending the presumptive parole release date beyond that time if the commission finds that it is not reasonable to expect that parole would be granted at a review during the following years and states the bases for the finding in writing.
+For any inmate who is within 7 years of his or her release date, the commission may schedule a subsequent review prior to the 5 year schedule.
 With any subsequent review the same procedure outlined above will be followed.
 If the judge remains silent with respect to parole release, the commission may authorize an effective parole release date.
 This subsection applies if the commission desires to consider the establishment of an effective release date without delivery of the effective parole release date interview.
 Notice of the effective release date must be sent to the sentencing judge, and either the judge's response to the notice must be received or the time period allowed for such response must elapse before the commission may authorize an effective release date.

-(c) Sentenced to a 25-year minimum mandatory sentence previously provided in s.
+3. Sentenced to a 25 year minimum mandatory sentence previously pro-vided in s.
 775.082,